thecockatiel/bisq_light_client/DEBUG.md

 It accepts two parameters:

 - `--node-address`: full address of target node in the format of `hostname:port`
-- `--proto`: path to the file containing the network envelope definition to send to the `--node-address` specified
+- `--proto`: path to the json file containing the network envelope definition to send to the `--node-address` specified

 ### proto json file format